gummyworm/monster/README.md

 instruction is a subroutine call (`JSR`), execution continues until the instruction _after_ the `JSR` (after the subroutine returns).

+#### Step Out (`y`)
+Step _out_ is different from the other STEP commands in that it runs by tracing.
+The step out command traces the program until the next RTS instruction.
+The RTS instruction is run and control then returns to the debug session.

 #### Go (`C= + g`)
 The go command begins execution and returns to the debugger only when a breakpoint is encountered or when RUN/STOP is pressed.